-- (A) individuals with disabilities; - (B) individuals from economically disadvantaged families, including foster children; - (C) individuals preparing for non-traditional fields; - (D) single parents, including single pregnant women; - (E) displaced homemakers; and - (F) individuals with limited English proficiency.
+- (A) individuals with disabilities; - (B) individuals from economically disadvantaged families, including foster children; - (C) individuals preparing for nontraditional fields; - (D) single parents, including single pregnant women; - (E) displaced homemakers; and - (F) individuals with limited English proficiency.

 At both the secondary and postsecondary levels, applicants for Perkins funding must indicate the steps taken to ensure that all individuals from special populations are provided equal access to CTE programs and activities.
 Local programs are required to sign provisions and assurances in their contractual agreements with the State in order to receive Perkins funding.
+Secondary recipients must include corrective action plans for any barriers that exist for these groups.